-Here is a preview of the contents of our free book, What Every Pennsylvania Worker Needs To Know About Workers’ Compensation.
+Here is a preview of the contents of our free book, What Every Pennsylvania Worker Needs To Know About Their Workers’ Compensation Case.
 We will gladly send you your own copy upon request.
 In the meantime, here is an abbreviated version of Chapter One, which discusses seven mistakes to avoid.
 These mistakes, as follows, can actually wreck your workers’ compensation claim:

 The first biggest mistake is failing to report your work injury as soon as possible.

 If you do not give notice soon after a workplace injury, your employer’s workers’ compensation carrier may claim that it was not work related.
 The more time goes by, the more difficult this can be to disprove.

 The second biggest mistake is taking your employer’s advice about your rights.